theripper93/theripper-premium-hub/premium-changelogs/foundry-taskbar.md

+## Version 3.8.1
+- Docked player list is now scrollable when the amount of players overflow

 ## Version 3.8
 - fix fps display glitching when jumping above\below 100 fps
 - fixed order of taskbar elements when docking macro bar